daenvil/MCDatapacks/pages/recyclecraft/more_compostable_items.md

 ### Known issues (and solutions)

-- **Custom-composting only works with composters that are placed by players**.
-This means that it wont work with world-generated composters, with composters summoned via commands, or with composters placed *before* the datapack was installed.
+- **Custom-composting via hoppers only works with composters that are placed by players**.
+This means that it won't work with world-generated composters, with composters summoned via commands, or with composters placed *before* the datapack was installed.
 Simply **break a composter and place it again manually to make the datapack register it**.
 - The datapack might have trouble detecting a placed composter if you are moving very fast while placing it.
 This shouldn't be a problem as long as you are not MLG-360-no-scoping composters.
 If a composter is not working, just break it and place it again while not moving.
 - Some things are hardcoded in this datapack, which means that it can interact in unexpected ways with mods that alter vanilla mechanics:
   - Hopper-custom-composting uses the hopper built-in <code>TransferCooldown</code> variable, so it might conflict with any mod or datapack that changes the vanilla behaviour of hopper cooldowns.